npfs/npfs.github.io/cca.md

 ##### Answers

 Callers answers are recorded here.
 This is updated with each answer selected on a page as you progress through the assessment.

+##### Phonetic Alphabet

+Provides a quick reference to the phonetic alphabet.
+This is useful for spelling out and confirming words and the URN over the telephone.

+### Feedback - Tell us what you think

+You can provide feedback on the Pandemic Flu service at any time whilst on the portal, by clicking the ”Provide feedback on the Pandemic Flu service” link on the right of every page.

+This is important, and will help us improve the service offered.

+This can be used either for feedback from your own experience, or for the patient you are talking to, for example if the questions are unclear for them.

+![][feedback-tell-us-what-you-think]

+This will allow you to enter in the type of feedback, including a free text field to provide specific information.

+![][feedback-form]

+You (or the patient if it is their feedback) can choose to be contacted about this feedback, or not.

+If they choose to be contacted, the next page will ask for their name and contact details.

+### Other Supporting Functionality

+In addition to feedback there is a range of other supporting functionality which is available throughout any assessment these include:

+* Language Support - the portal can be used in english or welsh by selecting the appropriate link.
+* British Sign Language interpreter service
+* Collection point finder - to allow the nearest collection point to be located without having to complete an assessment
+* Supplementary Pandemic Flu information.
+A separate link is provided for information on flu symptoms for each county